-Employees shall report all overtime in actual hours worked on their biweekly timesheet.
-The Finance office shall convert all reported overtime hours worked to time and one-half, identify reported overtime hours worked as regular overtime hours and/or premium overtime hours and record such converted hours to the credit of the affected employee.
+Employees shall accurately report all overtime hours actually worked on their biweekly timesheet.
+The Finance office shall convert all reported overtime hours worked to time and one-half, and record such converted hours to the credit of the affected employee.
 All overtime must be authorized in advance (unless in emergency) by the affected employee's department head.